What’s the best way to contact Hero Dogs?

 - Seek help for their partner in emergencies.

-Please read our Eligibility page to learn about eligibility for a service dog through Hero Dogs.
+Please read our Eligibility page to learn about our eligibility requirements.

 What breeds of dogs does Hero Dogs use?